 Kia’s FR Dance (Fascinating Rhythm School of Performing Arts), is proud and excited to offer more performance opportunities beyond our annual Winter Showcase and June Recital.

-If your dancer wants to take their performance skills to the next level that includes competition and judge’s input, check out our Comp Crew for ages 7+.
-Curious?
-Come to our Comp Crew Q&A open house on Saturday May 22nd, 1:15 to 3:15.
+If your dancer wants to take their performance skills to the next level that includes competition and judge’s input, check out our Comp Crew for ages 6+.

 Does your performer want to sing, dance, and act in a more musical way?
 Become a cast member of one of our original and popular musical library series.
-We will be auditioning for our encore performance of Jack and the Bookstack, for ages 4+ on Saturday September 12.
-(Cast members do not have to be associated with FR Dance.)
+There are four original musicals in our Library series: A Night at the Library, Another Night at the Library, A Haunted Night at the Library, and Jack and the Bookstack.

 DANCE HARD, LAUGH LOUD!